Graptopetalum amethystinum (Rose) E.Walther

 Lavender Pebbles, Jewel Leaf Plant

-Graptopetalum amethystinum is a rare species that looks more like moon rocks than a plant.
-This succulent plant has plump, rounded leaves in lovely shades of lavender, pink, and green.
-The leaves have a powdery coating that adds to the eerie, moon rock look.
+Graptopetalum amethystinum is a rare succulent that looks more like moon rocks than a plant.
+It has fleshy, rounded leaves in lovely shades of lavender, pink and green.
+Leaves have a powdery coating that adds to the eerie, moon rock look.
+Rosettes are up to 6 inches (15 cm) in diameter.
 If grown in a hanging planter, the plant will spill over the edges up to 18 inches (45 cm).
+Flowers are star-shaped, whitish-yellow to pale yellow cross-banded with dark red.

 How to Grow and Care